OctopusDeploy/blog/blog/2020-05/raspberrypi-cluster/index.md

 ## Operating the Swarm

-I have played around with Kubernetes (K8s) and Docker before taking on this project.
-However, I’d never run a Docker Swarm.
+Through work, I already had some experience in working with Docker and Kubernetes (K8s), however, I’d never run a Docker Swarm.
 There were some new concepts to learn when running things in Docker Swarm mode versus a stand-alone Docker instance.
 For example, where you would normally use a `docker run` statement, you’d create a service within the swarm to run the container using `docker service create`.
 After messing around for a while, I had a fully operational Swarm:

 ![](docker-swarm.png)